Learn more about the five phases of the project management life cycle and how to build your knowledge about this crucial framework.

 Project closeout report: A project closeout report provides a summary of your project’s accomplishments, and provides key learnings for future project managers to reference.

-Reading books is a low-cost way to gain insight into the project management lifecycle and project management in general in your spare time.
+Reading books about project management is a low-cost way to gain insight into the project management life cycle and project management in general in your spare time.

-Online courses and tutorials offer a visual way to grasp key project management concepts, including the four lifecycle phases.
+Online courses and certificates, such as those you'll find on Coursera, offer a visual way to grasp key project management concepts, including the life cycle, as well as hands-on training so you get to practice what you're learning.

 Subscribe to our weekly newsletter Career Chat.
 It's a low-commitment way to stay current with industry trends and skills you can use to guide your career path.